Common Idioms For Productivity

 You’re definitely not alone. 😁

-You’ll understand the tips better and start sounding more efficient and motivated yourself.
+You’ll be able to follow advice more easily and sound more efficient and motivated yourself.

 • a simple explanation